buhe/buhe/README.md

 I am a curious person and a love of peace.

 - 🤔 I study SwiftUI, Machine Learning, system software and fpga.
-- ⚡ Favorite: play tv game,read book,coding.
+- ⚡ Favorite: play video game,read book,coding.

 love and peace 🇺🇦